DarasMaria/spectral-phantom/README.md

 −∇ · (D(r) ∇Φ(r)) + μ_a(r) Φ(r) = S(r)
 ```

-In **planetary photometry**, the disk-integrated reflected flux F(α) from an orbiting body is computed by integrating a bidirectional reflectance function over a curved illuminated surface — the same class of elliptic boundary-value problem, with the surface geometry encoded by the same Laplace-Beltrami operator.
+In **planetary photometry**, the disk-integrated reflected flux F(α) from an orbiting body is computed by integrating a bidirectional reflectance function over a curved illuminated surface, the same class of elliptic boundary-value problem, with the surface geometry encoded by the same Laplace-Beltrami operator.

 Both problems share:
 - A **curved surface geometry** described by the discrete Laplace-Beltrami operator